Sponsored Research Proposal Process

 - Department Chairs are responsible for ensuring that applications meet the objectives of the department, are realistic in terms of their budgets and reflect high professional standards.

-An OSR staff member will access the application package, review and correct obvious errors and upload/approve the application package to NIH or other federal sponsors using the grants.gov portal.
 Once submitted, OSR will monitor the application as it moves through grants.gov and eRA Commons or other portal error checking and certifications.
 OSR will work with RDS staff and the applicant to correct any errors and/or warnings until the application package has been successfully submitted.

-*Note: NIH and other federal sponsors adhere strictly to submission deadlines.
+NOTE: NIH and other federal sponsors adhere strictly to submission deadlines.
 An application is not considered submitted until it is certified error-free.
 The response time from grants.gov and eRA Commons can vary greatly depending on submission volume and NIH system status.
 Thus, it is imperative that applications be submitted well ahead of the submission deadline and that principal investigators make themselves available to OSR to correct application errors or warnings.